-2021 2020 2019 2018 2017 Members reporting SIFI results 13 16 14 15 12 Number of SIFI audits inspected 28 27 35 40 37 Number of audits with at least one inspection finding 12 14 9 17 20 Percentage of SIFI audits with at least one inspection finding 43% 52% 26% 43% 54%
+2022 2021 2020 2019 2018 Members reporting SIFI results 18 13 16 14 15 Number of SIFI audits inspected 39 28 27 35 40 Number of audits with at least one inspection finding 13 12 14 9 17 Percentage of SIFI audits with at least one inspection finding 33% 43% 52% 26% 43%

-The table below provides details from the 2017-2021 surveys for the calculation by inspection theme of the percentage of SIFI audits with at least one inspection finding.
+The table below provides details from the 2018-2022 surveys for the calculation by inspection theme of the percentage of SIFI audits with at least one inspection finding.

-6 Based on the most recent data as of the survey data collection period published by the Financial Stability Board regarding financial institutions that are considered systemically-important globally, or G-SIFIs (see the FSB press releases on global systemically important banks and global systemically important insurers).
+5 Based on data published by the Financial Stability Board regarding financial institutions that are considered systemically-important globally, or G-SIFIs (see the FSB press releases on global systemically important banks and global systemically important insurers).